 Role of Executive Officers in Compensation Decisions.
-In 2022, the Senior Vice President - Chief Human Resources Officer, with the support of an external compensation consultant, reviewed all compensation programs to ensure that the programs do not encourage unnecessary risk-taking and instead encourage behaviors that support the values and operations of the Company.
+In 2023, the Human Resources team, with the support of an external compensation consultant, reviewed all compensation programs to ensure that the programs do not encourage unnecessary risk-taking and instead encourage behaviors that support the values and operations of the Company.
 This review determined that the compensation programs of the Company do not encourage excessive risk-taking or have an adverse effect on the Company.

 The CEO annually reviews the performance of each of our senior executive officers.
-Based upon these performance reviews, market analysis conducted by compensation consultants and discussions with our Senior Vice President - Chief Human Resources Officer, the CEO recommends the compensation for this group of officers to the Committee.
+Based upon these performance reviews and market analysis conducted by compensation consultants, the CEO recommends the compensation for this group of officers to the Committee.

-Role of the Committee and Board in Setting Executive Compensation.
+Role of the Committee and Board in Setting Executive Compensantion.
 The Committee reviews and establishes the Company's financial targets and the CEO's goals and objectives for the year.
 After the end of each year, the Committee evaluates the CEO's performance in light of established goals and objectives, with input from the other independent directors.
 Based upon the Committee's evaluation and recommendation, the independent directors of the Board set the CEO's annual compensation, including salary, short-term incentive, and long-term incentive compensation.